-We’ve been talking a lot this past week about the content of our colleague, Katherine Faull’s recently recorded conversation with Monash University Ph.D.
-Scholar, Brian Haskins.
-Katherine and Brian delved deeply into many of the reasons why out-of-hospital cardiac arrest (OHCA) is such an insidious problem worldwide, and some of the specific challenges Brian’s research is focussing on addressing.
+We recently recorded a conversation with Monash University Ph.D.
+Scholar, Brian Haskins where we delved deeply into many of the reasons why out-of-hospital cardiac arrest (OHCA) is such an insidious problem worldwide, and some of the specific challenges Brian’s research is focussing on addressing.

 In the first few minutes of the clip of that conversation that you’ll find here, Brian, who trains CPR trainers, gave an excellent summary of what a bystander – that is, someone who witnesses another person go into sudden cardiac arrest – should look for and do in that moment.

 “We really tried to make it (simpler) for people to recognise a cardiac arrest.
 They just have to look that someone’s unconscious, unresponsive, and not breathing normally.
 We’re not asking bystanders now to check for a pulse because people get confused and they don’t know how to do that, and they don’t take a pulse properly.